 RLS: Yes.
-The Brewster Shipyard in Bay Shore with the shellfish marine, 8:00 to 5:00.
+The shipyard with the Brewster Shipyard and Bay Shore with the Shellfish Marine, 8:00 to 5:00.
 So, now, I have a little more freedom to work the hours that I want.
 Often as not, it's less hours and for the same amount of money.
 But for the time that you're out there, you frustrate yourself.

-SW: Not the sizes, but the names of the clams, have they changed over the years?
+SW: Have the - not the sizes, but the names of the clams, have they changed over the years?